-Interdisciplinary Teaching — or — Two Heads Might Actually Be Better Than One
+Interdisciplinary Teaching and Learning — or — Two Heads Might Actually Be Better Than One

 Yesterday and Today

 In this interconnected, socially networked, 24/7, multidimensional, media-centric culture, your students are doing just fine creating, performing, and making things without your help.
 Thanks to the proliferation of user-friendly, intuitive software applications to create, capture, and perform music, and websites that allow easy showing and sharing of these creations, your students can lead very productive, creative, and expressive lives without the baggage of learning traditional music notation and computer code.
 This realization sends shudders through some of our fellow professors, but nonetheless it is a reality of our times.
 You can choose to fight these trends and hold fast to the traditions of an educational system designed for another era and different priorities, or you can meet the students where they are.